 Alex was Founder and CEO of the Global Billing Association (GBA), a trade body focused on the communications sector.
 During the 10 years of the GBA as an independent association he guided it through times of enormous change, challenge and opportunity for the communications industry.
 He has actively provided a focus on the changing business models facing the industry, delivering thought leadership, insight and direction.
 He is a sought after speaker and chairman at leading industry conferences, and is widely published in communications magazines around the world.
 Until it closed, he was Contributing Editor, OSS/BSS for Connected Planet.

 Tony is a regular speaker, MC and chairman at telco and finance conferences worldwide.
 During his 25 years in the industry, he has founded and managed software and services companies, been contributing Analyst for IDC, a freelance writer and is a columnist and video anchor for Telecom Asia.
-Tony was an executive of the Global Billing Association and until 2010 headed up the TM Forum’s Revenue Management Initiative.
-As Market Strategist, he is editor of Inside Revenue Management which circulates to 35,000 industry specialists each month.
-In June 2011, Tony was recognized as one of the 25 most influential people in the telecom software industry.
+Tony was an executive of the Global Billing Association and until 2010 then headed up the TM Forum’s Revenue Management Initiative then later as Market Strategist and editor of Inside Revenue Management which circulated to 35,000 industry specialists each month.
+In June 2011, Tony was recognized as one of the 25 most influential people in telecom software worldwide.